EnviroDIY/LearnEnviroDIY/_episodes/05-UsePlatformIO.md

 objectives:
 - "Install Mayfly data logger in PlatformIO.
 Edit and upload sketches to Mayfly.
 Set real time clock on Mayfly.
 Connect sensor to Mayfly."
 keypoints:
-- "Translate skills from earlier tutorials on Arduino UNO to a new IDE and different logger board."
+- "Translate skills from earlier tutorials using Arduino UNO and Arduino IDE to a new PlatformIO IDE and the EnviroDIY Mayfly logger."
 ---
 > ## Prerequisites
 >